-After a couple of false starts, ETFs began earnest in 1993 with the product commonly known by its ticker symbol, SPY, or “Spiders,” which became the highest volume ETF in history.
-There are now estimated to be over $1 trillion invested in ETFs and nearly 1000 ETF products traded on U.S. stock exchanges.
+After a couple of false starts, ETFs began in earnest in 1993 with the product commonly known by its ticker symbol, SPY, or “Spiders,” which became the highest volume ETF in history.
+In 2022, ETFs are estimated at 6.64 trillion dollars with nearly 3,000 ETF products traded on US stock exchanges.

 Types of ETFs

-- Market ETFs: Designed to track a particular index like the S&P 500 or NASDAQ.
+- Index ETFs: Designed to track a particular index like the S&P 500 or NASDAQ

-- Bond ETFs: Designed to provide exposure to virtually every type of bond available; U.S. Treasury, Corporate, Municipal, International, High Yield and several more.
+- Fixed Income ETFs: Designed to provide exposure to virtually every type of bond available; US Treasury, corporate, municipal, international, high-yield and several more

-- Exchange Traded Notes: Exchange Traded Notes are in essence debt securities backed by the creditworthiness of the issuing bank.
-They were created to provide access to illiquid markets and have the added benefit of generating virtually no short-term capital gains taxes.
+- Exchange-traded notes (ETNs): In essence, debt securities backed by the creditworthiness of the issuing bank, which were created to provide access to illiquid markets; they have the added benefit of generating virtually no short-term capital gains taxes

 An ETF is bought and sold like a company stock during the day when the stock exchanges are open.
 Just like a stock, an ETF has a ticker symbol and intraday price data can be easily obtained during the course of the trading day.